 In the Land of Invented Languages was published in 2009.
-Highly Irregular will be available starting June 2021.
+Highly Irregular was released July 2021.

 - The grammar rules of 3 commonly disparaged dialects